raelgc/scudcloud/CONTRIBUTING.md

 Some JavaScript functions are injected in Slack, to enable integration with ScudCloud.
 Then file is minimized, to allow a better performance.

 If you change anything in the JS source files and want to minimize again, minimize with http://jscompress.com/.
-In case of `scudcloud.js`, remember to restore the last line (the one with `boot_data`): this line is always removed by `jscompress`, and it's really important!